mvrequa/HPC-HOL/README.md

 ## 2. Configure CycleCloud Admin User and Service Principal

-Now that you're able to access the CycleCloud UI, configure the admin user by following the docs:
+Now that you're able to access the CycleCloud UI, configure the initial user by following the docs:

 https://docs.microsoft.com/en-us/azure/cyclecloud/installation#configuration